8 minute read

 During this phase, it is also important to gather baseline metrics for benchmarking.
 These metrics can include things like time to release, page load time, percentage of bugs in production vs. staging, percentage of bugs found before release vs. after release, etc. Once you have these baseline metrics, you have a standard to compare any changes against.
 After you release a feature, you can measure its performance and make any necessary process improvements.

 In the next 60 days, if you’re using a feature flag management tool you should set it up to mirror your current environment setup.
 For example, if you currently have Dev, Test, QA, UAT, and Prod in your SDLC, you should have those accurately reflected in your tool.
 These environments should mirror your current environment setup in your application.
 (Eventually, you will only have production and dev here to mirror true testing in production setup).
-Once you have the environments set up, you should add segments of teams to whitelist in each environment.
-This can be done in the ‘Whitelist’ Section of your feature flag configuration.
-For example, if your product team currently validates features after releasing to production, you can add a segment for the product team, and add them to the whitelist in the production environment.
+Once you have the environments set up, you should add segments of teams to individually target in each environment.
+This can be done in the ‘Individual Targets’ Section of your feature flag configuration.
+For example, if your product team currently validates features after releasing to production, you can add a segment for the product team, and add them to the individual targets in the production environment.
 This means that while the feature flag is still off, that team will still have access to the feature.

 Another important step, regardless of whether you’re using a tool or not, is to differentiate between test data and real data in production.
 One way to do this is to have a boolean set up for your test entities in production.
 With Split, you can use `is_test_user = true` for the test users and `is_test_user = false` set automatically for real production users.
 In your BI tool (Datadog, Looker), you can create a separate database for all of the test users’ activity so that you can make business decisions based on real user data, not from data from your automated tests in production.